akkartik/teliva/README.md

 ## Will it run any Lua [lcurses](https://github.com/lcurses/lcurses) program?

-It only includes a few bindings from lcurses at the moment, but I plan to port everything over.
-There will likely be some discrepancies that I'll record here as I encounter them:
+Some functions in lcurses have [additional smarts](https://github.com/lcurses/lcurses/blob/master/lib/curses.lua).

-- lcurses has some strange &ldquo;smarts&rdquo; that result in `window:getch()` not behaving like the global `curses.getch()`.
 Teliva is consistent with the underlying ncurses.

 ## What's with the name?